Rape in China: Law

 The laws against rape in China have been criticized by some, including Guo Jianmei, who noted that weaknesses in the legal system make it possible for certain rapists to escape justice; furthermore, legal loopholes previously allowed child rapists to escape with light sentences.

 In 2011, a man who raped another man was convicted of "intentional injury" rather than rape, as non-consensual same-sex sexual conduct was not defined as a sexual offense.

-In November 2015, ChinaDaily reported another same-sex case which happened in Luzhou city, Sichuan province.
+In November 2015, China Daily reported another same-sex case which happened in Luzhou city, Sichuan province.
 In this case, a man robbed and raped another man, but did not face sanction for the crime of sexual assault.

-In November 2015, Xinhua reported that the criminal code was amended to include the sexual assault and rape of men, citing the above case.
+In November 2015, Xinhua News Agency reported that the criminal code was amended to include the sexual assault and rape of men, citing the above case.
 In addition, sex with underaged (defined as under 14 years of age) prostitutes was reclassified as rape.

 In recent years some additional legislation has been passed.
 The Draft Law was the first to define domestic violence in China, and its benefits include outlining how to obtain restraining orders, and providing guidelines to officials such as judges and police officers with how to handle cases of domestic violence in congruity with the law.
 However, there are weaknesses in this law as it only covers family members, and excludes protection for unmarried, divorced, dating, and LGBTQ partners.
-It also doesn’t attempt to combat economic abuse which is all too easily perpetrated illegally under China’s marriage law.
+It also doesn't attempt to combat economic abuse which is all too easily perpetrated illegally under China's marriage law.
 The Draft Law falls significantly short of international standards, including those of surrounding Asian countries.

 The majority of the Asian region has progressed towards a “second generation of lawmaking,” adopting a more comprehensive definition of violence consistent with the Declaration on the Elimination of Violence against Women (DEVAW) definition.
-China’s current laws are significantly more restricted, seemingly with policies predating the Beijing Declaration.
+China's current laws are significantly more restricted, seemingly with policies predating the Beijing Declaration.